 When I was new to programming, I didn't worry about readability at all.
 Instead I valued compactness to such an extent that I'd remove all spaces that weren't syntactically necessary and write things like:

 while condition: if someobject.method(x,y)+1==otherobject.attr:someobject.othermethod()

 And I hope I can persuade some beginning programmers to part from this practice after less time than I did.
 If by any chance you're a beginning programmer and you don't puke at seeing the above code, please let me argue for why you should, even if you're sure no one else will ever read it.

 The benefits of readability are reaped unnoticed.¶

 An incredibly dominant fraction of time spent "writing" code is actually spent looking at code.
 I think even a beginner will have experienced this and realize it on reflection.
 Being able to parse it faster saves you an enormous amount of time over the hours, but because it's such a subtle, gradual benefit, it tends to go unnoticed.

 If you don't think anyone else will ever read it, you are probably not correct.¶

 Almost any time you write non-throwaway code, it's a good idea to have it posted on your Github page, personal website, or somewhere else where people can see your accomplishments.
-I had several projects in my early years that I told myself no one would ever read and I turned out to be wrong (Pixeldodge, Spacestation Defense, and the Prismata bot I took down for other reasons, but was read by at least one other coder).
+I had several projects in my early years that I told myself no one would ever read and I turned out to be wrong.
+The only surviving one is Spacestation Defense (I unpublished the others because I became absolutely embarrassed about them).

 A future you is also the most likely "other person" to end up reading it.
 Just because you can understand your code now doesn't mean you will be if you leave it and come back to it after a month.
 It's not the same when you didn't just write yesterday.
 Again, if you think that won't happen, you're probably wrong.